microsoft/PowerToys/README.md

 - We shifted our localization internal service and are working on adding automated integrations back in.

 **PowerToys Awake**
-- Settings menu and sys-tray options are now in sync.
+- System tray and settings use same language for turning things on.

 **Color Picker**
 - New formats added to copy colors as a float or decimal value.